-Venner Shipley's Intellectual Property News featuring a roundup of the latest developments and cases in IP.
+Venner Shipley's Intellectual Property Magazine.
+Features a roundup of the latest cases and developments in IP.

 A word from the editor: Simon Taor

 When I was growing up, Artificial Intelligence (AI) featured in things like science fiction films or documentaries about future life.
 Nowadays, AI and Machine Learning (ML) are becoming an increasingly normal part of everyday life, with AI/ML inventions powering many devices and technologies that we take for granted.
 We at Venner Shipley have a very strong AI/ML team, and we handle a large number of cases in this field.
 Richard Kennedy and Peter Thorniley both have vast experience in this area, and they provide an in-depth look at the issue of patenting AI/ML inventions at the EPO.
 On a similar EPO theme, Catrin Petty discusses some important updates to the EPO Guidelines and Matt Handley has a review of some developments at the EPO, including the election of a new president.
 In addition, Ruth Shelton discusses some important issues relating to SPCs in our regular SPC series.
 Like AI/ML, the Internet of Things (IoT) is another technology area that has seen a significant increase of patent activity over the last few years.
 Rob Cork runs through some of the challenges in protecting IoT inventions.
 Furthermore, the internal combustion engine (ICE) has been around for a long time, but are we at the end of the ICE age?
 Jack Rogan provides a detailed discussion of this in our latest edition.